-This article is specifically for those of you living in zones 5 & 6.
+This article is specifically for those of you living in zones 5 -10.
 If you don’t know what your garden zone is you can follow this link to find out!

 If you haven’t planted garlic there is still time!
 While it’s best to plant garlic a week or two after your first expected frost date, you can still plant it up until the day before the ground freezes.

 Shallots are another crop you can still plant in November.
 Similar to garlic the ideal time to plant is a week or two after your first expected frost date, but it should be ok if you get it in a little bit later!
 Learn more about planting shallots here.

-You can still plant lettuce this month!
+You can still plant leaf lettuce this month!
 Lettuce is not as hardy as some of the other crops on this list, so get it in as soon as you can.
+One of my favorite varieties is a romaine lettuce, it is called Winter Density.

-Protect it with a cold frame through the winter and you will get a head start on your spring harvest!
+Lettuce needs to be in a sheltered spot so protect it with a cold frame through the winter and you will get a head start on your spring harvest!
 If you don’t have a cold frame you can learn how to build one here or you can buy one here.

 Spinach is another great crop that you can plant this month!
 It will need to be protected by a cold frame and it will grow slowly throughout the winter.
 Once the days start to get longer it will really take off and you’ll get a delicious early spring harvest!